Workspaces & Projects

-Open CutReady — You’ll see the Home screen with your recent projects.
+Open CutReady — You’ll see the Home screen with your recent workspaces.

 -

-Click “New Project” — A system folder picker opens.
-Choose or create a folder where CutReady will store project files.
+Click “New Workspace” — A system folder picker opens.
+Choose or create a folder where CutReady will initialize a workspace.

 -